Upgrading WordPress to PHP 7: Configuration Changes

 }

-The first rewrite ensures /wp-admin URLs get the trailing slash (WordPress requires this).
-The second location block sets aggressive caching on static assets and stops logging 404s for missing images.
-The third location block handles PHP files, checking if they exist before passing to php-fpm, and using the php upstream we defined earlier.
+The rewrite ensures /wp-admin URLs get the trailing slash (WordPress requires this).
+The static asset location block sets aggressive caching and stops logging 404s for missing images.
+The PHP location block checks if files exist before passing to php-fpm using the php upstream.

-Include this config in your WordPress site's server block with include global/wordpress.conf;, then test with sudo nginx -t and reload with sudo systemctl reload nginx.
-Your WordPress site should now work with PHP 7.
+Include this in your WordPress site's server block with include global/wordpress.conf;.
+Test with sudo nginx -t and reload with sudo systemctl reload nginx.

-Beyond fixing the immediate problem, PHP 7 was a huge upgrade in 2016.
-It ran roughly twice as fast as PHP 5.6 and used less memory.
-For WordPress sites handling significant traffic, the upgrade meant lower server costs and faster page loads.
-Ubuntu 16.04 forcing the upgrade was painful for unprepared servers, but the performance gains made it worth the configuration hassle.
+PHP 7 ran roughly twice as fast as PHP 5.6 and used less memory.
+For WordPress sites handling real traffic, the upgrade meant lower server costs and faster page loads.
+Ubuntu 16.04 forcing the upgrade was painful for unprepared servers, but the performance gains made the hassle worthwhile.

 Years later, I moved away from WordPress entirely.
 Building a static blog turned out to be faster and simpler than managing PHP, databases, and server configurations.